Medway Council continues to embrace its responsibilities under the Apprenticeship Levy and has again exceeded the accompanying public sector target.

 Supporting existing staff with career progressing, learning and development pathways, via apprenticeship programmes, has helped us to meet individual professional development aspirations and retain a more motivated and engaged workforce.
 We will continue to work with our teams and service managers to identify the apprenticeship programmes which will continue to ensure our employees feel valued by this investment in them.

-Next year the public sector target is being removed.
-We will, however, continue to meet our own organisational targets, and we are forecasting that we will continue to use all our apprenticeship levy monies next year.
+Even with the removal of the target we will continue to meet our own organisational targets, and we are forecasting that we will continue to use all our apprenticeship levy monies next year.

 Number of employees who work in England